softcomnetworks/terraform-test/README.md

 # terrafor-test
-this is a test terraform template to deploy aws infrastructure
+This is a test terraform template to deploy aws infrastructure